deckerweb/toolbar-extras-mainwp/README.md

 * You can disable the additional MainWP left-hand menu, and their footer area - now all resources are accessable via the Toolbar
 * Get more focused, save mouse travel and scrolling time, be more productive!
 * Get your website maintenance work done even faster - let the Toolbar work for you!
+* Any items are only loaded if needed
+* Fully internationalized and translateable

 ### 🔌 Supported/ Integrated free MainWP Extensions